Ho Chi Minh City: Climate

-The city has a tropical climate, specifically tropical savanna (Aw), with a high average humidity of 78–82%.
-The year is divided into two distinct seasons.
+The city has a tropical climate, specifically tropical savanna (Aw), with an average humidity of 78–82%.
+The year is divided into two seasons.
 The rainy season, with an average rainfall of about 1800 mm annually (about 150 rainy days per year), usually lasts from May to November.
 The dry season lasts from December to April.

-The average temperature is 28 °C, with little variation throughout the year.
-The highest temperature recorded was 40.0 °C in April while the lowest temperature recorded was 13.8 °C in January.
+The average temperature is 28 °C. The highest temperature recorded was 40.0 °C in April while the lowest temperature recorded was 13.8 °C in January.
 On average, the city experiences between 2,400 and 2,700 hours of sunshine per year.